 How much does the motorcycle MOT cost?

-There are two different classes, as shown below.
+There are 2 different classes, as shown below.
 Class 1 bikes have an engine up to 200cc, and class 2 bikes are over 200cc.
 The class your motorbike is in doesn't affect the price you pay for the bike MOT.

 |Class||Vehicle Type||Maximum MOT fee|